Group Coaching

 What to expect

 In group work, we focus on building self-trust through shared reflection and lived experience.
+Many people arrive thinking their self-doubt or people-pleasing is uniquely theirs.
+In group work, you quickly realise it isn’t.
 We don’t stay at the level of discussion alone.
 We create space to notice patterns, learn from others and try out new ways of responding in real life.
 Over time, you feel less alone in your struggles and more grounded in how you show up – with greater clarity, confidence, and choice.

 The Art of the ‘Clean No’